Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

+AdventureWorks contained **19,820 customer records**, of which **19,119 had placed at least one order**.

-Several customer records had a `NULL` last order date, meaning no linked sales order was found.
+The remaining **701 customer records had no linked purchase history**.

+These customers represent a different group from previously active customers who have subsequently stopped purchasing.

 ### Recommendation

-Create two separate customer groups:

-1. Customers who have never purchased
-2. Customers who purchased previously but have not ordered recently

-Use different actions for each group.

-**Never purchased**

-- onboarding campaigns
-- first-purchase incentives
-- lead qualification
-- account-data review
+Customer reporting and segmentation should distinguish between:

+1. **Never-purchased customers**
-**Previously active but now inactive**
+2. **Previously active but currently inactive customers**

-- reactivation campaigns
-- account-manager outreach
-- review of previous products purchased
-- personalised retention offers
+Never-purchased customers are primarily relevant to acquisition and onboarding analysis, while previously active customers are more relevant to customer retention and reactivation analysis.

 ### Expected business benefit

-This would create more relevant acquisition and retention activity.
+Separating these groups would improve the accuracy of customer segmentation and provide a clearer distinction between acquisition opportunities and customer-retention risks.

 ---